 We present in the Annex the amendment history from version 3.2.1 on.
 This, together with the meeting minutes and the “issues list” on the CIDOC CRM home page, allows for tracing the correctness of this document with respect to the decisions of the development team.

+Amendments

+The amendments can be found in “Amendments of the CIDOC: Conceptual reference Model ver.
+6.2.5: volume B”